Sometimes you know a parent or loved one needs help with their daily routine, but it can be difficult to tell what that help should look like.

 Assisted Living vs. Long Term Care

-Long term care – also referred to as skilled nursing or nursing home care – can offer much of the same, but residents who need assistance with care 24 hours a day will receive it in a setting that is supervised by licensed nurses.
+Long term care – also referred to as skilled nursing or nursing home care – can offer much of the same, but it's for residents who need assistance with care 24 hours a day in a setting supervised by licensed nurses.

 Many senior living communities also offer memory care.
 This is a specialized form of care for those with dementia or other types of memory disorders.
 While some homes offer this as a separate unit, others offer some memory care services as part of long term care.

 It depends on the progression of the disease and the individual community, so investigate your options if you’re looking for memory care services.

 How Do I Know Which Type of Care My Loved One Needs?

 Issues such as medication management, incontinence and mental health can sometimes make it difficult to tell which type of care is best.

 If you have a question about the type of care that’s best for your loved one, you don’t have to make a guess.
 Instead, turn to professionals to help you make a decision.

 First, check with your loved one’s doctor.
 Ask them to help complete an assessment to see how well your loved one is able to perform the activities of daily living (ADLs).
 ADLs can include: